The Infinitive Form

 The Stem and Ending

 Icelandic verbs are made up of two parts: the stem and the ending.
-The ending is the part of the word that changes during conjugation.
-In the infinitive form, this is nearly universally the letter a.
+The ending is the part of the word that changes during conjugation--in the infinitive form, this is nearly universally the letter a.
 The stem is the part of the word that comes before the ending.
-Because the stem stays the same, you can recognize the word in its conjugated forms.
+Because the stem stays the same, you can recognize the word in all of its conjugated forms.

 Example 1: Að tala